joel-shor/AEAG/README.md

 # Another Easy Anki Generator (AEAG)

-This project assists in language learning by automating the following steps:
+This project assists in language learning with Anki by automating the following steps:

-1) Translates English word to Hebrew
+1) Translates English word
-1) Strips diacritics, if necessary
+1) Performs extra behavior (like stripping diacritics, if necessary)
 1) Fetches images associated with vocabulary
 1) Fetches audio of native speakers reading vocabulary
 1) Writing media files to Anki's media directory